 Thanks-Giving Square is easily accessed by DART (public transit); click here to plan your trip.
 For light rail take the Red Line, Blue Line, Green Line or Orange Line to Akard Station and cross Akard Street.

 Bicycle parking is provided on the sidewalk along Pacific Avenue.
 Look for the large metal rings and signage near the mid-block Pacific Avenue crosswalk.
-Bicycles are not permitted in the garden area.
+Bicycles and scooters are not permitted in the garden area.

 Entrances from street level to Thanks-Giving Square are at the corner of Bryan Street & Ervay Street, corner of Ervay Street & Pacific Avenue, and a mid-block crosswalk from Bryan Street to Pacific Avenue.
-Step-free access to the Chapel of Thanksgiving is from Ervay Street.
-Thanks-Giving Square also has a direct entrance to the city-operated Pedway open 7:00 a.m. to 5:00 p.m.
+Step-free access to the Chapel of Thanks-Giving is from Ervay Street.
+Thanks-Giving Square also has a direct entrance to the city-operated Pedway open 7:00 a.m. to 4:00 p.m.
 Monday to Friday.

 Thanks-Giving Square is a privately-owned property open to the public.
 Visitors must comply with all posted rules.
 Please report violations to staff or Dallas 311.